james-malloy/my-website/content/_index.md

 ---
 title: "James Malloy"
-subtitle: "Welcome to my site....."
+subtitle: "Expect to learn.
+Prepare to laugh."
-description: "Come for the lessons, stay for for the laughs."
+description: "Welcome to my site, an all-purpose blog where I chronicle about my life and the various goings-on.
+Expect to see content related to learning and things that make me laugh."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/pic-welcome.jpg